 One of the very first steps when setting up your Google Ads campaign is determining what keywords you’re going to be targeting.
 Google’s Keyword Planner is one tool to determine popular keywords and their associated costs.

-Assuming you have your Google Ads account setup, one of the first things you should do is use the Google Keyword Planner.
-There are many other keyword planners out there like ahrefs, wordstream, semrush, etc. I’d still recommend to at least use Google’s keyword Planner because it’s easy to track your data directly in the Google Ads Platform.
+There are many other keyword planners out there like ahrefs, wordstream, semrush, etc. I’d still recommend to at least use Google’s Keyword Planner because it’s easy to track your data directly in the Google Ads Platform.

 Discover New Keywords

 How do I generate ideas for a good keyword?

 - Target your products and services you provide information for on your website.